12/22/2020

 We would like to start our description with the history of this Hon-maru palace.

 Its large-scale renovation work was conducted 20 years after the completion of the first Hon-maru palace.
-And the Hon-waru palace we are looking around now is same as the palace that renovated 20 years after.
+And the Hon-maru palace we are looking around now is same as the palace that renovated 20 years after.
 What are differences, between the first palace, the renovated one 20 years after the first appearance and others in later periods?

 The first palace was used for the living of the Load and Load's family.
 Additionally, politics and several governmental ceremonies were held here.